eerii/mermelada/README.md

 **Output**

 After the build, the `bin` folder will contain a binary named after the target you chose and a copy of the `res` folder.
 You can execute the binary for the application to run.
 Packaging it into an app container is still being worked on.

+**Considerations**

+This is very very **experimental** software, and building is in the alpha state, so there are some temporary fixes for some issues.
+- When using OpenGL on Linux, the mesa drivers might have some issues loading the correct GL and GLSL versions, so you can override them by doing `export MESA_GL_VERSION_OVERRIDE=4.1` and `export MESA_GLSL_VERSION_OVERRIDE=410`.
+Of course, your system needs to [support this version](https://gpuinfo.org), but most graphic cards should.
+A compatibility layer might be added for older versions in the future.
+- Windows and Web builds still need work, they are not ready to be used.